Panait Cerna: Legacy

-In his essay Din registrul ideilor gingaşe ("From the Register of Gentle Ideas"), where he satirizes the Romanian public's reception of literature, Zarifopol looks into the problems faced by Cerna in satisfying his readers.
+In his essay Din registrul ideilor gingașe ("From the Register of Gentle Ideas"), where he satirizes the Romanian public's reception of literature, Zarifopol looks into the problems faced by Cerna in satisfying his readers.
 Using one of Cerna's own accounts as the basis for this analysis, he notes that a group of his young "female admirers" where unpleasantly surprised to find out that their idol was "short, pudgy, wide-necked and ruddy-faced."
 He writes: "the girls ... were thus in full agreement with the philosophical tradition which, since the old days, has set as a supreme ideal a mosaic of perfections that is naive and unlikely."

 Like Lovinescu, other advocates of modernist literature rejected most of Cerna's contributions.
 One of the first to have done so is Ovid Densusianu, who stated his belief that an artist's work should be separated from his life.
 Lovinescu, who commented on Densusianu and his thoughts on Cerna, opined that Densusianu had a tendency to reject all poets who registered popular success, and that he treated Dimitrie Anghel's work in much the same way.

 The poet's house in Cerna is presently a museum, dedicated in part to his memory, and also housing a permanent exhibit dedicated to the traditional arts and crafts of Tulcea County.
 It also features a bust of the poet.
-The county library in Tulcea city is named after him, as are a high school in Brăila and streets in Bucharest, Brăila, Bistriţa, Hunedoara, Lugoj and Petroşani.
+The county library in Tulcea city is named after him, as are a high school in Brăila and streets in Bucharest, Brăila, Bistrița, Hunedoara, Lugoj, and Petroșani.
 The local authorities in Tulcea County organize an annual Panait Cerna National Poetry and Essay Contest.